 The Mornington Peninsula Landcare Network (MPLN) represents the 11 Landcare groups on the Mornington Peninsula.
 The MPLN was formed in 2014 to enable local Landcare groups to work together more effectively to address local land management issues and develop projects to enhance the environment.

 The mission of Mornington Peninsula Landcare Network is to protect and enhance the unique environment of the Mornington Peninsula by promoting responsible care of the land.

 Key areas of interest

-Whilst the MPLN’s focus to date has been on biolinks, the large number of new small acreage landholders to the peninsula has increased has broadened our emphasis towards the promotion of sustainable agriculture.
+Whilst the MPLN’s focus to date has been on biolinks, the large number of new small acreage landholders to the peninsula has broadened our emphasis towards the promotion of sustainable agriculture.
 The Network is a starting point to access information, meet others with similar interests and link people with agencies and organisations that can help support community and Network activities and works.